jxnblk/Twipster/README.md

 Twipster
 ========

-Chrome browser extensions for simpler and more readable Twitter styles.
+Chrome and Safari browser extensions for simpler and more readable Twitter styles.

 ![Screenshot](site/screenshot.png)